- Roadmap for reform

 Identify the risk and safety concerns – what are we worried about?

-- Work with the child and family to define the risk and safety concerns and record these on the plan: These concerns should be recorded in clear and simple language that the child, family and practitioner are all clear on the fundamental safety issues that will be worked on.
+- Work with the child and family to define the risk and safety concerns and record these on the plan: These should be recorded in simple language so that the child, family and practitioner are all clear on the fundamental safety issues that will be worked on.
 When preparing these statements:

-- identify what risk or safety concerns the child or family may have
+- identify what safety concerns the child or family may have

 - discuss the concerns identified in the CFSS Pathways Referral Assessment or as provided by the DCP or other sources (NB: ensure that notifiers are not identified).

-- continuously aim to build on the child and family's understanding of risk and safety (for children)
+- continuously aim to build on the child and family's understanding of the safety issues

 Identify family strengths - what’s working well?

-- Work with the child and family to identify their strengths and record these on the plan: This should focus on things that are happening in the family or that have happened that contribute to the safety and wellbeing of the children.
-Continually identify and honour the family for everything they can see that is positive in their everyday care and involvement with their children.
+- Work with the child and family to identify their strengths and record these on the plan: This should focus on activities that the family already do that contribute to the safety and wellbeing of the child.
+Continually identify and encourage the family’s existing personal strengths and resources as much as possible, and record these on the safety plan.